Superman IV: The Quest for Peace: Development and casting

 Alexander Salkind and his son Ilya, the producers of the Superman series, planned to produce a fourth Superman film if Superman III grossed at least $40 million.
 The film received an unexpectedly negative reaction but still grossed $80.2 million.
-Reeve was also hesitant to return to the series as Superman.
+Christopher Reeve was also hesitant to return to the series as Superman, fearing typecasting.
 The Salkinds announced plans for a fourth film regardless, but after the commercial failures of Supergirl and their next film Santa Claus: The Movie caused them financial strain they began to consider if the franchise had run its course.

 After negotiations during the 38th Cannes Film Festival, Ilya Salkind agreed to sell the Superman franchise to Menahem Golan and Yoram Globus of The Cannon Group, Inc. for $5 million in June 1985.
 The studio enticed Reeve to return by offering him $6 million, financing for his pet project Street Smart, and approval over the story and director.

 Reeve pitched a storyline focused on the nuclear arms race in protest of the breakdown of the Reykjavik Summit and US President Ronald Reagan's military buildup and skepticism towards arms control.
-His story was accepted, and he was also considered as the film's director.
+His story was accepted, and he was also a candidate for director.
 Although he was allowed to direct some second unit scenes, he was ultimately deemed too inexperienced for the full-time job.
-Richard Donner claimed in the commentary for Superman II: The Richard Donner Cut that Cannon unsuccessfully asked him to return to the series, Donner declined his part due to a scheduling conflict with Lethal Weapon.
+Richard Donner claimed in the commentary for Superman II: The Richard Donner Cut that Cannon had asked him to return to the series, but he declined due to a scheduling conflict with Lethal Weapon.
 Wes Craven was originally hired by Cannon Films to direct the film, but he and Reeve did not get along well and Reeve demanded that a new director be brought in.
 Although Reeve recommended Ron Howard, Sidney J. Furie was hired.